 The acting is pretty brilliant with Jennifer Jason Leigh, as one of the Tarantino newcomers, stealing the lime light.
-She is truly fantastic in her portrayal of daisy domergue but Walton Goggins, Tim Roth and Demian Birchir also deserve huge credit.
+She is truly fantastic in her portrayal of Daisy Domergue but Walton Goggins, Tim Roth and Demian Birchir also deserve huge credit.
 The only caveat I would make is Michael Madsen's performance as the one track pony he seems to be.
 Samuel L Jackson is also great but also a little too familiar.
 The actors deserve heaps of praise but it would mean nothing without the masterful script.
-Hotly tipped to pick up a best screenplay nod at the oscars this script is surprisingly humorous but wonderfully crafted, with Goggins playing a puppy dog confederate, Roth the quintessential Brit and a reoccurring theme of gruff fellows with a lot of love for their mothers, this screenplay is fantastic.
+Hotly tipped to pick up a Best Screenplay nod at The Oscars, this script is surprisingly humorous but wonderfully crafted, with Goggins playing a puppy dog confederate, Roth the quintessential Brit and a reoccurring theme of gruff fellows with a lot of love for their mothers, this screenplay is fantastic.
 It is also deeply relevant with racial tensions rising in America.
 Even Tarantino himself didn't know how deep the script would cut and for the first time he actually altered his script, albeit ever so slightly, due to recent events and the surprising relevance of one of the lines in it.
-Tarantino is stamping his mark and telling the world to take him seriously when he talks about writing plays because this would be up there with the very best.
+It is rumoured that Tarantino fancies his hand at writing plays, if so, he is stamping his mark and telling the world to take him seriously because this would be up there with the very best.

-Having said all that I still can't decide where this stands in terms of his other movies.
-Pulp Fiction is full of iconic scenes and quotable moments, Kill Bill and inglorious Basterds are a visually stylistic masterpieces and Django Unchained is a rags to riches kickass tale of heroics.
+Having said all that I still can't decide where this stands in the hierarchy of his back-catalogue.
+Pulp Fiction is full of iconic scenes and quotable moments, Kill Bill and Inglorious Bastards are a visually stylistic masterpieces and Django Unchained is a rags to riches kickass tale of heroics.
 So where does The Hateful Eight fit in?
 Well, only time will tell, but I'm willing to throw my hat in the ring and say it's one of his best.
-At nearly three hours long it won't be his most rewatched or even most watched movie, it might not instantaneously be appreciated as much as the others but in terms of craftsmanshipand artistic merit it sure is one of his greats.
+At nearly three hours long it won't be his most rewatched and I doubt it will be instantaneously appreciated as much as the others but in terms of craftsmanship and artistic merit: it sure is one of his greats.

 If you get the chance I urge you to see it in all its glory in its original 70mm format.